neithernut/dr.w.falls/doc/design/Gameplay.md

 member function.

 During a round, the top row will never contain settled elements since this would indicate defeat.
-This allows us to use an array of only 15 rows rather than 16 for the field of settled elements.
+This would allows us to use an array of only 15 rows rather than 16 for the field of settled elements.
+However, we want to allow the top row to be occupied transiently: a capsule should be allowed to settle in the top row, a player will be defeated only if that capsule is not eliminated directly afterwards.

 In order to keep transfers between the fields simple, the row indices should be kept identical.
-In addition, we'd like to have the top row indexed as row 0, making a downward movement an increment operation on the offset, and avoid negative numbers.
-Hence, we'll place the responsibility of the mapping on the field of settled elements.
+In addition, we'd like to have the top row indexed as row 0.

 ## Tiles